Attendees at the 2015 Global Revolutions VII conference at the East Midlands Conference Centre, Nottingham.

 Dr Dominic Dagbanja

-Dr. Dominic N. Dagbanja is a Lecturer in Law at the University of Western Australia Law School.
+Dr. Dominic N. Dagbanja is a Senior Lecturer in Law at the University of Western Australia Law School.
 He previously worked at the University of Manchester Law School as a Research Associate and was Lecturer in Law at Ghana Institute of Management and Public Administration where he taught Contract Management and Legal Environment for Business.
-He practised law with the corporate and commercial law firm of Bentsi-Enchill, Letsa & Ankomah, in Accra, Ghana.
-He has published extensively on international investment law and public procurement law in peer-reviewed journals and yearbooks, including: transnational Legal Theory, The Oxford University Commonwealth Law Journal, African Journal of International and Comparative Law, Journal of African Law and Yearbook on International Investment Law and Policy.
-He is also the author of The Law of Public Procurement in Ghana (Lambert Academic Publishing 2011)..
+He practised law with the corporate and commercial law firm of Bentsi-Enchill, Letsa & Ankomah, in Accra, Ghana and was a Senior Legal Officer at the Public Procurement Authority of Ghana.
+He has published extensively on international investment law and public procurement law in peer-reviewed journals and edited collections.
+He is also the author of The Law of Public Procurement in Ghana (Lambert Academic Publishing 2011).
+Dr Dagbanja’s article, The Intersection of Public Procurement Law and Policy and International Investment Law, won the United Nations Conference on Trade and Development-Society of International Economic Law Award for Research in Investment and Development in 2020.